Haeterini

 The Haeterini are one of the smaller tribes of the Satyrinae in the Nymphalidae (brush-footed butterfly) family.
 The tribe occurs exclusively in tropical rain forests in the Neotropical realm.

 It contains 29 described species and 39 subspecies classified in the following five genera:

+There are differences in the shape of the forewings between males and females, with males having wing shapes that are more efficient in gliding flight performance.